Glossary of Soap Making Terms

 Seize

 A rapid solidifying of the soap while still in the soap pan.
-Usually caused by too much fat containing high amounts of stearic or palmitic acid, waxes or some fragrance & essential oils.
+Usually caused by high amounts of stearic or palmitic acid, waxes or by some fragrance & essential oils.

 Soap on a stick